Wind power in South Australia

 Wind power became a significant energy source within South Australia over the first two decades of the 21st century.
 In 2015, there was an installed capacity of 1,475 MW, which accounted for 34% of electricity production in the state.
 This accounted for 35% of Australia's installed wind power capacity.
 In 2021, there was an installed capacity of 2052.95 MW, which accounted for 42.1% of the electricity production in the state in 2020.

 The development of wind power capacity in South Australia has been encouraged by a number of factors.
-These include the Australian Government's Renewable Energy Target, which require electricity retailers to source a proportion of energy from renewable sources, incentives from the South Australian Government including a supportive regulatory regime and a payroll tax rebate scheme for large scale renewable energy developments.
-Also the state's proximity to the Roaring forties means there are high quality wind resources for wind farms to exploit.
+These include the Australian Government's Renewable Energy Target, which requires electricity retailers to source a proportion of energy from renewable sources, incentives from the South Australian Government including a supportive regulatory regime and a payroll tax rebate scheme for large scale renewable energy developments.
+Also, the state's proximity to the Roaring forties means there are high-quality wind resources for wind farms to exploit.
 In mid-2009, RenewablesSA was established by the South Australian Government to encourage further investment in renewable energy in the state.

-The load factor (or capacity factor) for South Australian wind farms is usually in the range of 32-38%.
+The load factor (or capacity factor) for South Australian wind farms is usually in the range of 32–38%.
 This means that a wind farm could typically produce between 32 and 38% of its nameplate capacity averaged over a year.

 Wind farm overview

 In 2003 the only large wind turbine in South Australia was a 0.15 MW unit at Coober Pedy and by early 2004 there was 34 MW of installed wind power capacity.

 As of December 2010, South Australia had thirteen operational wind farms, with an installed capacity of 1,018 MW.
-By August 2014 this has increased to 1,473 MW, accounting for 27 per cent of electricity production.
+By August 2014 this had increased to 1,473 MW, accounting for 27 per cent of electricity production.
 As of late 2015 there are a large range of new wind farms in various stages of planning but only one under construction, the Hornsdale Wind Farm.
 Hornsdale is a place that was generating 86 MW immediately prior to the 2016 South Australian blackout in September 2016.

 South Australia has provided regulatory certainty for wind farms, and the government has implemented land use planning policies which represent national best practice for accommodating wind farms.
 On 2 June 2009, Premier Mike Rann announced plans to increase South Australia's renewable energy production target to 33% by 2020, well above the national target of 20% by 2020.